Umberto Masotto: Battle of Adwa

-On March 1, 1896, the Battle of Adwa took place where the brave service of the indigenous Mountain Artillerymen and Mountain Batteries appeared, who, being part of Major De Rosa 's Artillery Brigade, fought with the column of General Matteo Albertone, formed entirely by Eritrean battalions, it was composed of four artillery batteries: two indigenous and the two so-called "Sicilian", commanded respectively by Captains Edoardo Bianchini and Masotto.
+On 1 March 1896, the Battle of Adwa took place where the brave service of the indigenous Mountain Artillerymen and Mountain Batteries appeared, who, being part of Major De Rosa's Artillery Brigade, fought with the column of General Matteo Albertone, formed entirely by Eritrean battalions, it was composed of four artillery batteries: two indigenous and the two so-called "Sicilian", commanded respectively by Captains Edoardo Bianchini and Masotto.
 The column marched rapidly until it exceeded the indicated objective, went further and came near the Abyssinian camp with the information being learnt that the Abyssinians had more than a hundred thousand men and with the Italians just eighteen thousand men.
 The column, which had moved away from the Raja towards the Semaiata due to a fatal misunderstanding, finding itself isolated from the other two, was attacked by the Ethiopians just as the two batteries were parading along an uncomfortable mountainous path as the Italians began to lose the battle.
 The Ethiopian forces screamed and the confusion was aggravated by a cloud of smoke that rose from the stubble ignited by the Ethiopian artillery shells.
-For a while it seemed that the four batteries had managed to repel the adversaries, but they returned to the attack more numerous than before.
+For a while, it seemed that the four batteries had managed to repel the adversaries, but they returned to the attack more numerous than before.
 General Albertone gave the order to retreat to the remains of the Eritrean battalions, but not to all, since the two "Sicilian" batteries were ordered to remain in place, to fire until the last shot and to sacrifice themselves to cover the retreat.

 Captain Masotto remained with his gunners and was intrepid during the strenuous fight to protect retreating infantry units as when all hope was lost, he went with serene courage to sacrifice his life.
-He fell on a cannon, with the pistol in his right hand before being pierced by the spears and sabers of the Ethiopian forces as his officers and soldiers joined him in a last stand, using up all the ammunition of their 14 guns before meeting a similar fate.
+He fell on a cannon, with the pistol in his right hand before being pierced by the spears and sabres of the Ethiopian forces as his officers and soldiers joined him in a last stand, using up all the ammunition of their 14 guns before meeting a similar fate.
 For this action, Masotto was posthumously awarded the Gold Medal of Military Valour on March 11, 1898.
 The Technical Commercial Institute of Noventa Vicentina was also entitled to the heroic figure of the soldier.